Eric Yonke, Interim Dean

 Majors in Letters and Science

-In the College of Letters and Science, you may select from the following majors: American studies, biochemistry, biology, chemistry, computer information systems, English, French, geography, German, history, international studies, mathematics, natural science, philosophy, physics, political science, psychology, public administration and policy analysis, social science, social work, sociology, Spanish, and web and digital media development.
+In the College of Letters and Science, you may select from the following majors: American studies, biochemistry, biology, chemistry, computer information systems, English, French, geography, German, history, international studies, mathematics, natural science, philosophy, physics, political science, psychology, public administration and policy analysis, social science, sociology, Spanish, and web and digital media development.

 Before declaring a major, read the sections of this catalog under Courses of Instruction that deal with departments of greatest interest to you.
 Also see the student handbooks of these departments to see descriptions of their majors, minors and courses of study.